pinklore/My-Notebook/README.md

    - the generated HTML in `/notebooks/`
    - a Colab button that opens the GitHub copy in Colab

+## Enable live notebook editing

+This project can turn your static previews into interactive notebooks using [Thebe](https://github.com/executablebooks/thebe), which connects the HTML pages to a Binder kernel.
+To enable this feature:

+1. Download the Thebe library (for example from
+   <https://unpkg.com/thebe@latest/dist/index.js>) and save it locally.
+2. Copy the downloaded file into `assets/thebe.js` in this repository, overwriting the placeholder file.
+Keeping it within your repository avoids dependence on external CDNs that might be blocked.
+3. Commit and push the updated `assets/thebe.js` file.
+Once deployed, the **Make Live** button on your site will activate interactive editing.

+Without the real Thebe library in place, clicking **Make Live** will display a message indicating that the library could not be loaded.

 ## Local build (optional)

 If you want to convert notebooks locally instead of or in addition to CI: